 The service is documented with instructions for setup and operation.

 Encryption in motion.
 Data transmitted between app and service are encrypted when service is deployed in IPSEC-configured environment.

-Get visibility into details of service operation through standard monitoring and logging tools for products and Pivotal Cloud Foundry.
+Get visibility into details of service operation through standard monitoring and logging tools for products and Pivotal Platform.
 Receive alerts about detected problems faster problem resolution.

 Quotas.
 Operators can place limits on service instance counts.

 Uses smoketests to automatically verify that basic functionality is live during instantiation.

 Operators download the service and install on their Pivotal Platform installations.
 Once the service is successfully installed and configured, the exposed service plans are made available to developers through the Service Marketplace.

 - MySQL for Pivotal Platform offers on-demand, dedicated instance plans.